Why practice for 3, 11 or 31 minutes & 11 or 40 days?

 40 days: Helps to break negative habits that block you from the expansion possible through the Kriya or mantra, if done 40 days straight in a row

 90 days: When you practice the Kriya or mantra for 90 days straight it will establish a new habit in your conscious and subconscious mind.
 It will change you in a very deep way.

 120 days: When you commit to practice the Kriya or mantra for 120 days without skipping a day it will confirm the new habit of consciousness.
 The positive benefits of the Kriya get integrated permanently into your psyche.

 1000 days: This will allow you to master the new habit of consciousness that the Kriya or mantra has promised.
 No matter what the challenge, you can call on this new habit to serve you.

-You are very welcome to try the Kundalini Yoga meditation we are currently sharing as a Free video!
-If the experience of doing a full Kriya is calling you, please visit our Practice page.
+You are very welcome to do Kundalini Yoga practices on our Free video page and Video page.
 And last but not least: If you are curious to feel what kind of impact an 11 days or 40 days commitment to the practice can have on your life, turn to our Sadhana page where we offer several possibilities to make these experience under our guidance.

 Please note: With strenuous exercises you could half the times of the exercises to begin with, to allow you to gain strength.
 When you reduce the time of one exercise you should do the same with the other exercises.
 E.g. If an exercise should be done 3 minutes and you practice it for 1 minute, then you reduce all other exercises to one third of the original time.
 Of course you can always take a little break, as long as you start again and don’t give up.
 If you want to accomplish a 40, 90 or 120 day Sadhana with a Kriya or meditation, you start counting on the day you are able to fulfil the complete times of the exercises as given.